ZhangDY827/MHAN/README.md

 # Remote Sensing Image Super-Resolution via Mixed High-Order Attention Network (MHAN) (Accept by TGRS 2020)
-The is the pytorch code for paper Remote Sensing Image Super-Resolution via Mixed High-Order Attention Network [MHAN](https://doi.org/10.1109/TGRS.2020.3009918).
+The is the pytorch code for paper "Remote Sensing Image Super-Resolution via Mixed High-Order Attention Network" [MHAN](https://doi.org/10.1109/TGRS.2020.3009918).
 The Test30 dataset used in the paper can be found in this repository，referring to the folder './Test30'.
 Some other general image and remote sensing SR based models also provided in folder './models'.